MohammedHamdy/moves-api/README.md

 ### webservice

-adding folder webservice in folder and use this link
+adding folder webservice in folder task and use this link

 task/webservice/json.php?name=